xuan-hiep/selection-based-cancer-detection/README.md

 ## Limitations & Future Work

 ### 1. Limitations
-- Classification relied only on deep features, without combining them with classical hand-crafted features.
+- Classification relied only on deep features, without combining them with traditional features.
 - No data augmentation methods were applied.
 - No preprocessing steps were introduced to improve input quality.